mrjohnmain/FragmentCache/readme.md

-# Matryoshka
+# Fragment Cache

-Matryoshka is a package for Laravel that provides Russian-Doll caching for your view logic.
+Fragment Cache is a package for Laravel that provides Russian-Doll caching for your view logic.

-> Want to learn how this exact package was made from scratch?
-[See Laracasts.com](https://laracasts.com/series/russian-doll-caching-in-laravel).
+This is an extended and upgraded version of Jeffery Way's Russian Doll package (https://github.com/laracasts/matryoshka) made to work on Laravel 5.6 and above.

 ## Installation